Arc travel time and path choice model estimation subsumed: Methodology

 \section{Methodology}

 In this section, we introduce a mixture that models trips in the network.
-We analyze the properties of the mixture, and deliniate a solution approach.
-Whereas our methodology is different from both \cite{Bertsimas2019travel} and \cite{FosgEtAl13}, we reuse the notation which pertains to the problem unless stated otherwise.
+We analyze the properties of the mixture and propose a solution approach.
+Whereas our methodology differs from both \citet{bertsimas2019travel} and the route choice model estimation literature, we reuse notation from Section~\ref{section:litreview} unless stated otherwise.